 What is DNA?

-2. Undetected cases -These are cases where the Police do not have a suspect and where the Scottish DNA database is utilised to identify matches between a crime sample DNA profile and a person held on the database.
+- Cases without a known suspect: the Scottish and UK DNA databases can be used to identify matches between a crime sample DNA profile and a person held on the database.

 - Criminal Paternity testing in cases of rape or incest where a child has been conceived.

 - Body identification, such as in missing person enquiries.

 DNA profiling is used in solving crimes ranging from volume crime such as housebreaking and car crime to serious crimes like assaults, murder and rape.
 The forensic scientists will look for suitable samples at a crime scene and will also exam items such as weapons or clothing where DNA may be present.
 If a person’s reference DNA profile differs from that of the crime sample then he or she can be excluded as a contributor to that sample.
 If, however, the DNA profiles obtained from the crime and reference samples match then this person may have contributed DNA to the sample.
 We then evaluate the DNA profiling result considering how likely the DNA result is if the person of interest is source of the DNA or body fluid or if another individual unrelated to them is the source.

 The ability to tell individuals apart, and to provide statistical weight to the findings, is why DNA has become so useful in criminal investigations.
 Evidence from DNA profiling contributes to many cases.
 It provides leads for investigations, can help exonerate individuals in some cases and can help juries assess the likely guilt or innocence of accused persons.